 Giving your dog a treat after a brushing session will make your pet look forward to your next session.

 Sometimes, you simply need a quick solution for the common problem of "doggy breath."
-In addition to your pet's daily brushings, you may find it necessary to use a breath-freshener, as well.
+In addition to your pet's daily brushings, you may also find it necessary to use a breath freshener.
 Any of our chlorhexidine solutions will help eliminate odor-causing bacteria, the culprit in most cases of bad breath.
-Natural mint Drs.
-Foster & Smith Fresh Breath Tablets help to neutralize digestive odors that contribute to bad breath.
-Natural blends, such as Pet Kiss, help sweeten your pet's breath with a blend of parsley and sunflower seed oil.
+Natural mint can help to neutralize digestive odors that contribute to bad breath.

 Also, several of our treats and bones are infused with mint to make them excellent short-term breath fresheners.